danielhenrymantilla/own-ref.rs/README.md

 Also, many people here conflate ownership with the property of being `: 'static`, _i.e._, of being `: UsableFor<'forever>`, sort to speak.

-Indeed, the converse is kind of right: when you have a `&T` or `&mut T` borrow, these are almost never long-lived enough, since having a long-lived borrow kind of defeats the point of having a borrow altogether.
-For instance, you will very rarely see a function expecting _exactly_ a `&'static [u8]`: they will more often take any `&[u8]`.
+Indeed, the converse is kind of right: a `&T` or `&mut T` borrow is almost never long-lived, since having a long-lived borrow kind of defeats the point of having a borrow altogether.
+For instance, you will very rarely see a function expecting _exactly_ a `&'static [u8]`; they will more often take any `&[u8]`.

 ```rust
 # r#"